openlayers/ol-cesium/README.md

 ol3d.setEnabled(true);
 ```

-In addition, see the [old fashioned example](https://openlayers.org/ol-cesium/examples/oldfashioned.html).
+For the remaining steps, see the [old fashioned example](https://openlayers.org/ol-cesium/examples/oldfashioned.html).
+Notably, you need the Cesium library.

 ### As an UMD library (Angular, ...)
 ```bash